 4011 Laurel Drive West Richland WA 99353 Home For Sale | MLS #256551

 Take time to view this beautifully maintained 1,628 square foot, 3 bedrooms, 2 bath West Richland home.
 This home has an awesome large open kitchen floorplan, the family room has a connection for a pellet stove (currently sitting in the garage).
 Beautifully updated master bathroom!
 2 car garage and extra RV/boat/trailer parking.
 Don't miss the office in the garage!
 This home is in a warm, welcoming, and established neighborhood.
 Close to shopping and major arterials.
 Located in the city voted the best place to raise a family.
 Beautiful yard, fully fenced, playset, 2 outbuildings, and entertaining space inside and out.
 Large open kitchen, living room, and family room.
 Recent updates - newer roof, hot water heater, flooring, carpet, and paint.
-For more information, please call or text Colleen @ 509.438.9344 THIS HOME IS UNDER CONTRACT BUT ACCEPTING BACKUP OFFERS.
+For more information, please call or text Colleen @ 509.438.9344 THIS HOME IS NOW CLOSED.

 Virtual Tours Best Viewed Full Screen:

 Floorplan & Other County Accessor Details: